-Procedures for freshman housing assignments will be posted on this site by no later than February 1, 2003
+Procedures for freshman housing assignments will be posted at www.vanderbilt.edu/ResEd by no later than February 1, 2004 in a relatively short time.

-Admission to the University does not guarantee assignment to a particular type of room.
-Freshmen may be assigned to singles, doubles, or suite doubles.
-Further, the University population is fluid, and demand for housing may change considerably in a relatively short time.
 In circumstances in which the number of freshmen enrolled exceeds the number of spaces for freshmen in regular rooms, it may be necessary to house students in upperclass areas, in apartments, or in alternative accommodations (such as study rooms on residential floors) for a few weeks, for a semester, or for the entire first year.